dapplets/dapplet-docs/docs/ex05-wallet.md

 ### 1. Get the **wallet** object and common variables

-We have the `Core.wallet()` method that receives config with one parameter `authMetods` and returns Promise.
+The `Core.wallet()` method receives config with one parameter - `authMetods` and returns Promise.
-**AuthMethods** is an array of strings that are combinations of chain an net names.
+**AuthMethods** is an array of strings that are combinations of chain and net names.
 At the moment three combinations are available: `ethereum/goerli`, `near/testnet` and `near/mainnet`.
-You can define one or more combination if you want user to choose the chain and the net he wants.
+You can define one or more combinations if you want users to choose the chain and the net they want.
-But you have to understand that APIs of different chains are not equal.
-So giving the choice you make your code more complex.
+However, you have to understand that APIs of different chains are not equal.
+So when you provide a choice your code becomes more complex.
 Let's consider this situation and get the `ethereum/goerli` or `near/testnet` wallet:

 ```typescript
 const wallet = await Core.wallet({ authMethods: ['ethereum/goerli', 'near/testnet'] });
 ```

-On this stage we are not commected to any wallet so our `wallet` is typed with `IEthWallet | INearWallet` interfaces.
+On this stage we are not connected to any wallet so our `wallet` is typed with `IEthWallet | INearWallet` interfaces.
-Each of them consists of chain **specific API** and `WalletConnection` interface.
+Each of them consists of **specific API** chain  and `WalletConnection` interface.

 **WalletConnection** contains `authMethod` parameter and three methods: `isConnected()`, `connect()` and `disconnect()`.
-`wallet.authMethod` appears after connecting to some wallet and shows which wallet is connected.
+`wallet.authMethod` appears after connecting to a wallet and shows which one is connected.

-Also we have to set **transfer amounts of ETH and NEAR**.
+We also have to set **transfer amounts of ETH and NEAR**.
 It's convenient to define appropriate values in the config and get them in the dapplet.
-In this case the user would set such amounts as he wants.
+In this case the user would set any amounts they like.

 ```json
 // ./config/default.json